danielpquinn/lounge/readme.md

 Point your browser to localhost:3000.
 The bootstrap script will have created an admin user with an email address __admin@lounge.com__ and a password __admin__.
 To log in as the admin user enter the following command into the prompt

     /signin -email admin@lounge.com -password admin

+New users can sign up using the /signup command and supplying an email address, username and password.
+Nodemailer is used to send an email verification link to the supplied email address.

 ### Admin commands